aidananurs/carp-analysis-component/README.md

 - *One-Time task*: the analysis is performed in response to a request for analysis.

 *SchedledTaskService, EventTaskService, OneTimeTaskService* expose endpoints to create|start|stop|retrieve tasks.
-Before creating a task, analysis scripts must be ready and run.
+Before creating a task, the analysis script must be ready and run.

 ## Usage
 The project needs to be incorporated as a library using Maven/Gradle similar to other [CARP Core components](https://github.com/cph-cachet/carp.core-kotlin/tree/develop).